yangsu01/funance_blog/blogs/13-black-scholes/black-scholes.md

 Where $\Phi$ is the **cumulative distribution function (CDF)** of the standard normal distribution.
 It is also convention to use 'years' as the units for time.

-Notice how $C$ does not depend on the expected returns $\mu$ of the underlying stock, and only depends on variables that can be directly calculated (maybe not volatility), making it fairly straightforward to implement numerically.
+Notice how $C$ does not depend on the expected returns $\mu$ of the underlying stock (it assumes risk-neutral probabilities, read more [here](https://www.investopedia.com/terms/r/risk-neutral-probabilities.asp)), and only depends on variables that can be directly calculated (maybe not volatility), making it fairly straightforward to implement numerically.

 ### 2.1 Sensitivity Analysis